Photo Scanning – The Spark for a Business

 Photo scanning was a million miles from my mind when I was spending hours in the darkroom at university trying to make my monochrome landscapes look respectable.
 Digital photography hadn’t been invented, no jpgs, tiffs, dpi; just lightheadedness from the funny fumes.

 Years later I set up a business (podServe.co.uk) to load music onto Apple iPods.
-Originally all the iPod would handle was music but then they added a colour screen and the ability to view photos.
-One of our iPod clients showed me a stack of photos of his children that he wanted loaded on his iPod and asked me to scan them.
-At that time I didn’t have a scanner so on the advice of a professional photographer I bought an Epson 4990 Professional photo scanner.
+Originally all the iPod would handle was music but later they added a colour screen and the ability to view photos.
+One of our iPod clients showed me a stack of photos of his children that he wanted on his iPod and asked me to scan them.
+I didn’t have a scanner so on the advice of a professional photographer I bought an Epson 4990 Professional photo scanner.
 That’s a flatbed scanner and it did a great job of the prints, one happy client.

 It just crossed my mind that other podServe clients might want their photos scanned, and perhaps other photo lovers would send their photos to us to have them scanned.
 So to attract more clients I launched our photo scanning service – 1Scan.co.uk.
 Eight years later its amazing to think how things have grown.